Teaching sequencing in speech therapy and the classroom! Sequencing is a critical communication and life skill.

 SEQUENCING 2 PICTURE STEPS:

 The first step to teaching sequencing is having the child understand that events happen in a certain order and to learn the necessary vocabulary, such as: First/Last, First/Next, First/Second, Before/After.
 Use pictures of everyday routines and ask: “What happened first?”, “What happened last?”
 Have the child place in the correct order.
-Incorporate this language in everyday conversation as well!
+Incorporate this language into everyday conversation as well!
 While getting dressed, eating dinner, or taking a bath.
 Provide opportunities for them to fill in the blank: “First we put on socks, next we put on….” “shoes!”

 Feel free to download and use this mat.
 You can access more mats and sequencing pictures in this activity: Sequencing Temporal Concepts